Transmitting qubits through relativistic fields: Transmitting a qubit state into the field

+i.e., the projector onto the $+1$ eigenstate of $\sigma_X$, instead of the standard monopole operator in equation \eqref{eq:moment}.

-The objects in this expression, from right to left, are the following: $\integral{x}{}{} f(x) \pi_-(x,t_0)$ is the field observable to which the detector is coupled.
+Finally, $\integral{x}{}{} f(x) \pi_-(x,t_0)$ is the field observable to which the detector is coupled.
 The function $f(x)$ describes the spatial profile of the detector.
 We choose it real-valued and compactly supported.
-Weighted by this profile function, the detector couples to the right-moving conjugate momentum of the field
+Weighted by this profile function, the detector couples to the right-moving part $\pi_-(x,t)$ of the conjugate momentum of the field.
+(In 1+1 spacetime dimensions, the conjugate momentum of the field $\pi(x,t)=\partial_t\phi(x,t)$ splits up into a right-moving and a left-moving part, $\pi=\pi_-+\pi_+$.
+More details on this can be found, e.g., in \cite{jonsson_information_2016}.)
+The right-moving momentum is given by

-By coupling the detector to the right-moving sector of the field we ensure that all information about Alice's initial state only propagates in one direction.
-This overcomes the obstacles arizing from a symmetric coupling to the field discussed in Section \ref{sec:symmetriccouplingissues}.
-It makes it possible to transmit a quantum state coherently to a single receiver located to the right of Alice.
-(More details on the separation of the field into left-moving and the right-moving sector can, e.g., be found in \cite{jonsson_information_2016}.)
+By coupling the detector to a right-moving observable of the field, we ensure that all information about Alice's initial state only propagates in one direction.
+This overcomes the obstacles that would arise from a symmetric coupling to the field, which are discussed in Appendix \ref{sec:symmetriccouplingissues}.

-In the standard Unruh-DeWitt Hamiltonian, the field is coupled to the monopole operator of the detector, which, under the identification $\ket{e}=\ket{+Z}, \ket{g}=\ket{-Z}$, corresponds to the Pauli-matrix $\sigma_X=\ketbra{+X}{+X}-\ketbra{-X}{-X}$.
-For the purpose of constructing a basic protocol of quantum state transfer, it is more convenient to couple the field to the observable